 11. See some of the most beautiful fine art in Connecticut at the Wadsworth Museum in Hartford.
 Free adult admission is offered Wednesday through Sunday, from 4pm to 5pm.
 In addition, kids ages 18 and under are always free.

 12. Make sure to check out the Sunset Screenings at various parks throughout Hartford.

 13. Is your family a fan of the Huskies?
 Check out the Husky Museum and taste your local sports trivia knowledge.

 14. Have someone in the family who loves helicopters?
 Take a spin over to the National Helicopter Museum in Stratford.
-Always free; see two helicopters up close and personal.
+See two helicopters up close and personal.
+Admission is always free.

 15. Is diversity and cultural acceptance important to your family?
-Then you probably want to check out the NICE Festival on July 6.
-Dancers, musicians, and vendors will strive to increase the acceptance of diverse cultures.
+Then you'll probably want to check out the NICE Festival on July 6.
+Dancers, musicians, and vendors strive to increase the acceptance of diverse cultures.

-22. Expose your family to fine art at the Yale Art Gallery.
+22. Expose the family to fine art at the Yale Art Gallery.
 Admission is free.
 The permanent exhibitions include sculpture, Asian art, American paintings, photography, and ancient art.

 23. Do your children love nature?
 Then make a trip to the Connecticut College Arboretum.
 The Arboretum is open daily from dawn to dusk and is free.
 Tours are offered May through October.